JuliaMolSim/Molly.jl/benchmark/ani_benchmarks.md

 Outputs land in `benchmark/results/*.json` (machine-readable, with an env/version header) and `benchmark/images/*.png` (figures).
-The TorchANI head-to-head columns/series fill in once `test/torchani_reference.py --benchmark --device {cpu,mps}` has written its reference JSON.
+The TorchANI head-to-head columns/series fill in once `test/torchani_reference.py --benchmark --device cpu` has written its reference JSON.